Why do Chihuahuas lick so much like they’re trying to get to the center of a tootsie pop?

 Is There a Reason Why My Chihuahua Licks Everything?

-There can be several reasons why a Chihuahua licks everything.
 Some of the most common reasons include seeking attention, boredom, anxiety, or a medical issue.
 If your Chihuahua is licking excessively, you should try to provide him with plenty of exercise, mental stimulation, and something to chew on.
 Take them to the vet if you suspect a medical problem.

 Why Does My Chihuahua Lick His Paws?